 income available for fixed charges/fixed charges

-Check out the balance sheet shown and the income statement shown.
+Refer to the example business described by the balance sheet and the income statement shown.

 |Fixed assets (net)||270,000|